Naval Support Activity Bahrain

-Naval Support Activity Bahrain (or NSA Bahrain) is a United States Navy base situated in the Kingdom of Bahrain and is home to U.S. Naval Forces Central Command and United States Fifth Fleet.
+Naval Support Activity Bahrain (or NSA Bahrain) is a United States Navy base situated in the Kingdom of Bahrain.
+Home to U.S. Naval Forces Central Command and United States Fifth Fleet, it as nearly destroyed during the 2026 Iran war and was unable to continue to fulfill its support operations.

 Occupying the original territory of the British Royal Navy base known as HMS Jufair, U.S. Navy presence was established on-site during World War II.
-Transferred to the U.S. government in 1971, NSA Bahrain today provides support through logistical, supply, and protection as well as a Navy Exchange facility and Morale, Welfare and Recreation programs to both United States Armed Forces and coalition assets.
-It is the primary base in the region for the naval and marine activities in support of Operation Enduring Freedom and formerly Operation Iraqi Freedom, to include when the latter was changed to Operation New Dawn until the end of the Iraq War.
+Transferred to the U.S. government in 1971, NSA Bahrain provides support through logistical, supply, and protection as well as a Navy Exchange facility and Morale, Welfare and Recreation programs to United States Armed Forces and coalition assets.

 The commander of Navy Region Europe, Africa, Southwest Asia is responsible for NSA Bahrain and Camp Lemonnier in Djibouti.
 Navy Region Europe, Africa, Southwest Asia is responsible to Navy Installations Command, though it has close coordination with Naval Forces Central Command.

+The NSA Bahrain base was crucial for the US Fifth Fleet and NAVCENT until it was heavily damaged.
+Located near Manama, it supported naval operations and personnel in the Middle East, especially during the 2003 Iraq invasion.
+The 2026 Iranian strikes rendered the base unusable.

 History

 The first presence of the British Royal Navy in the Persian Gulf came about from the need to control pirates raiding British shipping east of Suez, especially the East India Company routes to India, when it appointed the first Senior Naval Officer, Persian Gulf.
 In the early 1820s the rulers of Bahrain, Salman and Abdullah Al Khalifa, signed an agreement to try to limit piracy in the area.

 This was strengthened in 1835 through an agreement signed specifically with the Royal Navy, which addressed the need to stop pirates operating in the area and limit the slave trade.
-In 1902 oil was discovered in the area.
-Commercial extraction began in 1925 when Frank Holmes was given a license, with oil exports occurring by 1932.
+In 1932, the Bahrain Petroleum Company discovered the first oil field in the Persian Gulf outside of Iran.
+Commercial extraction began in 1934.

 HMS Juffair

 After the death of Sheikh Isa in 1932, having handed control of the state in 1921 under British diplomatic pressure to his son Hamad, his advisor Charles Belgrave with whom he had modernized the state systems and key infrastructure, suggested that they should come to an agreement with the British to open a permanent Royal Navy base within the state. opened on 13 April 1935, as part of the port at Mina Salman.
-It was bombed by the Italian Air Force during World War II, as part of an Axis Forces effort to cut off one of the three Allied Forces sources of oil in the Persian Gulf.
+It was bombed by the Italian Air Force during World War II, as part of an effort to cut off one of the three Allied Forces sources of oil in the Persian Gulf.